nficano/tangerine/README.rst

 .. code:: python

     if __name__ == '__main__':
-       gendo.run()
+       tangerine.run()

 Crontab
 =======

-Sometimes you'll run into situations where you want Slack messages to be sent periodically rather than in direct response to a keyword, for this Gendo ships with a single-threaded Python implementation of Cron.
+Sometimes you'll run into situations where you want Slack messages to be sent periodically rather than in direct response to a keyword, for this Tangerine ships with a single-threaded Python implementation of Cron.

 Let's pretend we want to send a message to everyone in a channel every five